pass-culture/pass-culture-app-native/doc/development/e2e.md

 It will use capability `appium:noReset` to `true`, read more here: https://github.com/appium/appium-uiautomator2-driver#general

-> It is not possible to test the Android development application

 ### Testing on iOS

 - It is not possible to use the `ipa` from appcenter.